Sid-arthh/AutomationViaPython/README.md

     template_value = template_data.get('template', '')

 This block uses the yaml.safe_load() function from the yaml module to parse the content of data_content as YAML data.
 The resulting data is stored in the template_data variable.
 The next line uses the get() method on template_data to retrieve the value associated with the key 'template'.
-If the key does not exist, it assigns an empty string to template_valu
+If the key does not exist, it assigns an empty string to template_value